-10 Crazy Over the Top Ways to Treat Yourself
+10 Crazy Over the Top Ways to Treat Yourself - Africa.com

-If you had $10,000 to spend on anything while in Africa, what you would you do?
+If you had $10,000 to spend on anything while in Africa, which ways to treat yourself would you indulge in?
 That’s a question that would make anyone’s head spin, as the continent is rich with many destinations and activities to do.
-From shopping in some of the best malls on the continent to investing in holiday homes nestled in mountains, and by the beautiful coastlines that the continent has to offer, here are interesting things that you could spend $10,000 on.
+From shopping in some of the best malls on the continent to investing in holiday homes nestled in mountains, and by the beautiful coastlines that the continent has to offer, here are interesting ways to treat yourself.

 If you enjoy some retail therapy, then mall-hopping across Africa should be an activity on your bucket list.
 With Africa’s growing middle class experiencing increased spending power, malls are becoming a growing phenomenon in urban cities.
 According to a study done by McKinsey, Africa’s spending power will be over $1 trillion by 2020, up from over $800 billion in 2008 as major African cities continue to experience rapid urbanization.

 If you’re in Johannesburg, South Africa, your shopping experience won’t be complete without a visit to one of Africa’s most prestigious malls located on the continent’s richest square mile, Sandton City Mall.
-It will be easy to spend $10,000 at stores such as Picot & Moss, Zara, Top Shop, and H&M. You can also enjoy a stay at the luxurious Michelangelo Hotel located at the mall.
+It will be easy to treat yourself with $10,000 at stores such as Picot & Moss, Zara, Top Shop, and H&M. You can also enjoy a stay at the luxurious Michelangelo Hotel located at the mall.

 A trip to Cape Town isn’t complete without a shopping spree at the V&A Waterfront, located on the Atlantic Shore on Table Bay Harbour.
 The mall is home to the Two Oceans Aquarium where you can experience a variety of marine life, and is the departure destination to Robben Island, where former South African president, Nelson Mandela, was held prisoner during the apartheid era along with other political freedom fighters.
 For some retail therapy, you can visit stores such as Ben Sherman, H&M, and Calvin Klein.